 We are generally exposed to the risk that third parties that owe us money, securities, or other assets will fail to meet their obligations to us due to numerous causes, including bankruptcy, lack of liquidity, or operational failure, among others.
 We actively buy and sell securities from and to clients and counterparties in the normal course of our broker-dealers' market-making and underwriting businesses, which exposes us to credit risk.
 Although generally collateralized by the underlying security to the transaction, we still face risk associated with changes in the market value of collateral through settlement date.
+Our credit risk and credit losses may increase to the extent our loans or investments are to borrowers or issuers who, as a group, may be uniquely or disproportionately affected by declining economic or market conditions.
+The deterioration of an individually large exposure could lead to additional loan loss provisions and/or charges-offs, or credit impairment of our investments, and subsequently have a material impact on our results of operations, financial condition, regulatory capital, and liquidity.

 We also hold certain securities, loans, and derivatives as part of our trading inventory.
-Deterioration in the actual or perceived credit quality of the underlying issuers of securities or loans, or the nonperformance of issuers and counterparties to certain derivative contracts could result in losses.
+Deterioration in the actual or perceived credit quality of the underlying issuers of securities or loans, or the non-performance of issuers and counterparties to certain derivative contracts could result in losses.